 Students should apply before registering.

-This class meets twice a week for 45 minutes.
-Each week, 3-4 lessons are taught and each lesson will have written problems to complete.
-Students should expect to spend 4-6 hours per week on this course.
-Answer keys to the homework problems are provided to allow students to assess their understanding of the material, and the beginning of each class includes time to discuss homework problems for which students need further clarification.
+This class meets twice a week for 55 minutes.
+Students should expect to spend 5-7 hours per week on this course.
+Answer keys to the homework problems are provided to allow students to assess their understanding of the material, and each class includes time to discuss homework problems for which students need further clarification.
 Therefore, it will be essential that students attend class, take notes, work through teacher guided examples, and complete homework in a timely manner in order to develop a good understanding of the material and stay on pace with the course.

 All classes will be recorded, so that in the event of having to miss a class, or if a student desires to re-watch a lesson, a video will be available for viewing.